Nonprovisional (Utility) Patent Application Filing Guide

 When necessary, a view of a large machine or device in its entirety may be broken into partial views on a single sheet, or extended over several sheets if there is no loss in facility of understanding the view.
 Partial views drawn on separate sheets must always be capable of being linked edge to edge so that no partial view contains parts of another partial view.
 A smaller scale view should be included showing the whole formed by the partial views and indicating the positions of the parts shown.
 When a portion of a view is enlarged for magnification purposes, the view and the enlarged view must each be labeled as separate views.

-Where views on two or more sheets form, in effect, a single complete view, the views on the several sheets must be so arranged that the complete figure can be assembled without concealing any part of any of the views appearing on the various sheets.
+Where views on two or more sheets effectively form a single complete view, the views on the several sheets must be so arranged that the complete figure can be assembled without concealing any part of any of the views appearing on the various sheets.

 A very long view may be divided into several parts placed one above the other on a single sheet.
 However, the relationship between the different parts must be clear and unambiguous.